Applications due March 3

-- Applicants must be board-certified (if applicable to their discipline; certification received within the previous seven years) or board-eligible in (for example, but not limited to) surgical oncology, gynecologic oncology, medical oncology, radiation oncology, pediatric oncology or internal medicine.
-Other oncology disciplines that are not listed may also be included and in some cases may not require board certification depending on discipline.
+- Applicants must be board-certified (if applicable to their discipline; certification received within previous seven years) or board-eligible in (for example, but not limited to) surgical oncology, gynecologic oncology, medical oncology, radiation oncology, pediatric oncology or internal medicine.
+Other oncology disciplines that are not listed may also be included and, in some cases, may not require board certification, depending on discipline.

 - The department chair and division head must support the applicant’s plans for career development and commit to long-term support of the applicant.

 Additionally, V Foundation reviewers will consider the following:

 - Has the applicant designed a program of clinical trials as opposed to a single trial?
 Are a number of concurrent or sequential series of trials described in the program?

 - Does the applicant have co-mentors in both the laboratory and clinical area?

 - Does the applicant have previous clinical trial experience?
 Multiple publications?
 Funding from outside sources, including pharma?

 - Does the applicant have access to sufficient patients for accrual (either at their own institution or via access to a consortium or collaborative network)?